diego-ninja/laravel-devices/README.md

     }

-Add the DeviceCheck middleware in your bootstrap/app.php file:
+Add the DeviceTrack middleware in your bootstrap/app.php file.
+This middleware will track the user device, it will check the presence of a cookie with a device uuid and will create a new device uuid if it doesn't exist.

     protected $middleware = [
-    		'Ninja\DeviceTracker\Middleware\DeviceCheck',
+    		'Ninja\DeviceTracker\Http\Middleware\DeviceTrack',
     	];

-In Your routes.php file you should add 'session' middleware for routes which you want to keep track of:
+In your routes.php file you should add 'session-tracker' middleware for routes which you want to keep track of.
+This middleware will check if the user has a valid session and device.
+If not, it will redirect to the login page or return a 401 json response depending on your configuration.

-    Route::group(['middleware'=>'session'], function(){
+    Route::group(['middleware'=>'session-tracker'], function(){
         Route::get('your-route', 'YourController@yourAction');
     });